 Another interesting aspect of the dynamics of an elliptic vortex is its response to time-dependent external deformation.
-In this case, the form of the vortex endures no changes but the vortex's aspect ratio and orientation can alter unpredictably demonstrating chaotic behavior.
+In this case, the form of the vortex endures no changes but the vortex's aspect ratio and orientation can alter unpredictably

+- 15 demonstrating chaotic behavior.
 This problem has been addressed for small-amplitude strain oscillations by means of the Melnikov's integral technique in the works (Bertozzi, 1988; Dhanak and Marshall, 1993; Ide and Wiggins, 1995; Goldman and McCann, 2008).
 The evolution of the vortex embedded in a time-dependent strain with a slowly varying frequency was addressed in (Friedland, 1999).
-The authors of the paper (Dhanak and Marshall, 1993) also assess the stability of the stationary configuration of the elliptic vortex, i.e. the vortex's aspect ratio and orientation do not change in time under a constant exterior deformation, given a time-dependent external perturbation.
+The authors of the paper (Dhanak and Marshall, 1993) also assess the stability of the stationary configuration of the elliptic vortex, i.e. the vortex's aspect ratio and orientation do not change in time under a constant exterior - 20 deformation, given a time-dependent external perturbation.
 They show that such a stationary configuration of the vortex can be easily destabilized into the nutation or even rotation regimes because of a linear resonance effect.
 In this paper, we demonstrate that, in the case of relatively small amplitudes of the perturbation, the vortex loses its stationarity by means of parametric instability.
-In the case of finite amplitudes and optimal frequencies of the perturbation, the dynamics of the vortex is governed strictly by nonlinear effects.

-It is also worth noting that fluid particle advection near an oscillating elliptic vortex embedded in a constant deformation flow manifests chaotic dynamics (Polvani and Wisdom, 1990; Polvani et al., 1990; Dahleh, 1992).
+In the case of finite amplitudes and optimal frequencies of the perturbation, the dynamics of the vortex is governed strictly by nonlinear effects. - It is also worth noting that fluid particle advection near an oscillating elliptic vortex embedded in a constant deformation flow manifests chaotic dynamics (Polvani and Wisdom, 1990; Polvani et al., 1990; Dahleh, 1992).
 This is because the oscillating elliptic vortex generates a time-periodic perturbation to the fluid particle motion.
 This results in the appearance of exponentially diverging trajectories in the unsteady velocity field governing the fluid particle advection.
-Similar chaotic dynamics is present in the case of the ellipsoid vortex model (Zhmur et al., 2011; Koshel et al., 2013, 2015), which is a generalization of the elliptic vortex model taking into account a linear vertical stratification (Zhmur and Pankratov, 1989; Meacham et al., 1994; Dritschel, 2011; McKiver, 2015; McKiver and Dritschel, 2016).
+Similar chaotic dynamics is present in the case of the ellipsoid vortex model (Zhmur et al., 2011; Koshel et al., 2013, 2015), which is a generalization of the elliptic - 30 vortex model taking into account a linear vertical stratification of the baroclinic external flow (Zhmur and Pankratov, 1989;

+Meacham et al., 1994; Dritschel, 2011; McKiver, 2015; McKiver and Dritschel, 2016).

 Let us consider an inviscid, incompressible, two-dimensional flow.
-In this flow, an elliptic patch of constant vorticity g, experiencing deformation from time-dependent strain e(t) and background rotation $\gamma(t)$ , is embedded.
-The patch conserves its elliptic form with a, and b being the ellipse's semi-axes, $\varepsilon = a/b$ being the aspect ratio and $\varphi$ being the angle between the ellipse's major semi-axis and the x-axis of the Cartesian coordinate frame.
+In this flow, an elliptic patch of constant vorticity g, experiencing deformation from time-dependent strain e(t) and background rotation $\gamma(t)$, is embedded.
+The patch conserves its elliptic form with a, and b being the ellipse's semi-axes, $\varepsilon = a/b$ being the aspect ratio and φ being the angle between the ellipse's major semi-axis and the x-axis of the Cartesian coordinate frame.
 The governing equations are (Kida, 1981)

-$$\dot{\varepsilon} = 2e\varepsilon\cos 2\varphi, \quad \dot{\varphi} = \gamma + \frac{g\varepsilon}{(\varepsilon + 1)^2} - e\frac{\varepsilon^2 + 1}{\varepsilon^2 - 1}\sin 2\varphi. \tag{1}$$ where $u_0$ , $v_0$ are the velocity's components of an arbitrary uniform flow, $x_d$ , $y_d$ are the coordinates of the constant deformation center.
+$$\dot{\varepsilon} = 2e\varepsilon\cos 2\varphi, \quad \dot{\varphi} = \gamma + \frac{g\varepsilon}{(\varepsilon+1)^2} - e\frac{\varepsilon^2 + 1}{\varepsilon^2 - 1}\sin 2\varphi. \tag{1}$$ where u_0 , v_0 are the velocity's components of an arbitrary uniform flow, x_d , y_d are the coordinates of the constant deformation center.
 The equations (2) exactly coincide with the equations governing the motion of the vorticity center of an arbitrary number of point vortices embedded in such a deformation flow (Koshel and Ryzhov, 2012; Ryzhov and Koshel, 2016).
-Given periodic unequal dependencies of the strain and rotation components, these equations allow for parametric instability.
-This, in turn, may result in unbounded motion of the vorticity center depending on the strain and rotation oscillation parameters.
-However, the relative vortex motion is independent of the vortex's center motion.
-We further consider the evolution of the elliptic vortex when the vortex's center and the exterior deformation's center coincide at the coordinate's origin.
+Given periodic unequal dependencies of the strain and rotation components, these equations are allowed for parametric instability.
+This, in turn,

-It is worth noticing that the motion of the ellipse's center $(x_0, y_0)$ is governed by advection equations in the form
+It is worth noticing that the motion of the ellipse's center (x_0, y_0) is governed by advection equations in the form